giannismilas/Jmatrix/README.md

 - Manage product quantities
 - Persistent cart per user
 - Discount codes
+  - Admins can create discount codes with a percentage and optional expiration
+  - Admins can delete discount codes
+  - Customers can apply/clear discount codes in the cart
+  - Expiration is shown to customers; expired codes are automatically cleaned up
+  - Cart discounts are cleared after a successful order so they don't persist to the next cart

 ### 📬 Order Processing
 - Create orders from the cart